Psychology Schools in Utah

-- There are 11 colleges and universities with psychology degree programs in Utah.
+- There are 10 not-for-profit colleges and universities with psychology degree programs in Utah.1

-- 5 schools provide a master’s or advanced degree in psychology.1
+- 4 schools offer a master’s or advanced degree in psychology.1

-- Highest graduation rate: Brigham Young University – Provo 78%1
+- Highest graduation rate*: Brigham Young University 83%.1

 Continue reading below to learn more about a few of the undergraduate and graduate psychology programs offered at several of Utah’s colleges and universities.